BMS-Community/resources/README.md

 # BMS Community Resources

 A website with BMS related resources. <br>
-This website is only updated occasionally, please visit the BMS Community Discord server for more up-to-date links.<br>
 Feel free to open issues and pull requests.

+> Disclaimer: This website is only updated occasionally, please visit the [BMS Community Discord server](#communities) for more up-to-date links.

 ## Table of Contents